 Over the next 25 years, the Herzog family prospered and used their success to realize a dream; premium kosher wine making in California.
 Under the leadership of David Herzog, the Herzog family started the ‘Baron Herzog’ wine label in 1985 – a tribute to their patriarch Baron Phillip Herzog.

 The family began sourcing grapes from California’s finest growers in Napa Valley, Lodi and Clarksburg, and created the nation’s first line of premium kosher wine.
 Starting with that first vintage, Baron Herzog wines have won awards and critical acclaim each year, fulfilling the family’s growing passion to bring delicious wines that happen to be kosher to customers across the globe.

 Baron Herzog became “the wandering winery” – beginning in Napa Valley then moving to south of San Francisco before finally building this state-of-the-art winery in Ventura County, California.

 At the same time, the Herzog family also began importing kosher wines from nearly every major wine producing region in the world.
-We import wines and spirits from more than 15 countries over five continents.
+Today, we import wines and spirits from more than fifteen countries over five continents.